adamaho/tallii-mobile/README.md

 - loading state for each page
 - add linting
 - add validation on teams
-- fix minus button for score when trying to go to 0
 - add privacy policy and terms and conditions

 ## troubleshooting